Office of the City Treasurer

 Property owners who rent out all or a portion of their property for more than 6 days in a calendar year are responsible for remitting Rental Unit Tax to the City of San Diego.
 Rental Unit Tax is assessed annually, on a calendar year basis, upon anyone who owns, operates, or manages the rental of any residential real estate.
 This includes single family residences, multiple family residences, mobile homes, trailers, apartments, bungalows, hotels, motels, and any property advertised or otherwise held out for lease or rent during the calendar year.
 For more information, visit: www.sandiego.gov/treasurer/taxesfees/btax.shtml

 It depends on the nature of the charge.
-If the fee is non-refundable, it is part of what the guest pays for occupancy (i.e. rent) and is therefore subject to the TOT and TMD assessment.
+If the fee is non-refundable, it is part of what the guest pays for occupancy (i.e. rent) and is therefore subject to the TOT, and, if applicable, the TMD assessment.
 Conversely, if the cleaning fee is fully refundable with funds withheld only for specific damages, it is not subject to the TOT and TMD assessment.
-Please note, lodging businesses with less than 70 rooms are not subject to the TMD assessment effective Sept.
-1, 2016.

 No, we do not have the authority to waive penalties; penalties are governed by SDMC §35.0116 .

 There are three ways to pay: online, by mail, or in person.

 These answers to frequently asked questions are presented for general guidance only.
 They do not provide specific advice about a particular set of facts and may not be relied upon as a defense to a complaint alleging any violation.
 Please refer to Article 5: Transient Occupancy Tax code and/or Article 1, Division 25: San Diego Tourism Marketing District Procedural Ordinance of the San Diego Municipal Code for the applicable law.